top of page

 Hello everyone,

-As we move into the colder months, there are going to be more bugs hanging around.
-I appreciate that nobody can take time off work every time their little one has a cold.
-If your little one has a mild cold -clear runny cold, a mild cough and can cope with the day without medication, then bring them in.
+Can I just remind everyone that we are still in snot season.
+I appreciate that nobody can take time off work every time their little one has a cold, so, if your little one has a mild cold -clear runny cold, a mild cough and can cope with the day without medication, then bring them in.
 However, if your child needs medication has thick green snot and a harsh cough, they need to be at home.

 Please remember to bring your little one in a suitable coat for the season, we like to get out, even when it is raining.